Culture of Hong Kong: Cultural identity

-156 years of rule as a separate British colony, as well as political separation from the rest of Lingnan have resulted in a unique local identity.
-Elements of traditional Cantonese culture combined with British influences have shaped Hong Kong in every facet of the city, spanning from law, politics, education, languages, cuisines, and the way of thinking.
-It is for this reason that many Hong Kongers are proud of their culture (such as the Cantonese language, which has a 1000-year-long history and a rich heritage of traditional songs and poems) and generally refer themselves as "Hongkongers" (Jyutping: Hoeng^{1} gong^{2} yan^{4}; Traditional Chinese: 香港人), to distinguish themselves from the Han Chinese from mainland China (whose culture developed independently).
-The sense of Hong Kong people denying their unique identity and nationality has increased over time.
-This is due to the rising phenomena of conflicts between Hong Kongers and the Mainlanders.
+After 156 years of rule as a separate British colony, Hong Kong's political separation from the rest of the Lingnan area has resulted in a unique local identity.
+Elements of traditional Cantonese culture combined with British influences have shaped every aspect of the city, including its law, politics, education, languages, cuisines, and way of thinking.
+It is for this reason that locals refer to themselves as Hongkongers (Jyutping: Hoeng^{1} gong^{2} yan^{4}; Traditional Chinese: 香港人), to distinguish themselves and their culture from that of Han Chinese from mainland China.
+The sense of Hong Kong people asserting their unique identity and nationality has increased over time.
+This is due to the rising phenomena of conflicts between Hong Kongers and Mainlanders.

 Academic Kam Louie described Hong Kong's colonial past as creating a "translation space where Chinese-ness was interpreted for 'Westerners' and Western-ness translated for Chinese."

-After the handover of Hong Kong, the University of Hong Kong surveyed Hong Kong residents about how they defined themselves.
-In its latest poll published in June 2022, 39.1% of respondents identified as Hong Konger, 31.4% as Hong Konger in China, 17.6% as Chinese, 10.9% as Chinese in Hong Kong, and 42.4% as mixed identity.
+After the handover of Hong Kong, the University of Hong Kong surveyed residents about how they defined themselves.
+In its June 2022 poll, 39.1% of respondents identified as Hong Konger, 31.4% as Hong Konger in China, 17.6% as Chinese, 10.9% as Chinese in Hong Kong, and 42.4% as mixed identity.
+In a 2023 Pew Research survey, adults in Hong Kong were most likely to identify as both Chinese and Hong Konger (53%), followed by those who identify primarily a Hong Konger (36%), and solely as Chinese (10%).
+The decrease in the number of people who identify as Hong Kongers may be related to the mass exodus of pro-democracy Hong Kongers, an increase in the number of mainland Chinese immigrants, and an increase in self-censorship by those still living in Hong Kong ever since the implementation of the 2020 National Security Law.
+Those who left often identify as Hong Kongers and/or ethnically Chinese but not as nationally Chinese while mainland immigrants typically identify as nationally Chinese.

-Hong Kong's 'identity crisis' did not arise only because of conflicts between 'original' Hong Kong people and mainland China.
-As Hong Kong was developed from a fishing village into an international financial city, many middle class individuals yearned for Western or international lifestyles and culture.
-The mix of east and west, old and new, has offered Hong Kong people a diverse variety of choices but at the same time confusions.
-The rapid growth and prosperity and population happened in the 1960s to 1980s when the world was also influenced by globalisation.
+This mixture of different identities arose not only from conflicts between local Hong Kongers and immigrants from mainland China.
+As Hong Kong developed as a fishing village into an international financial hub, many middle-class individuals admired and adapted to European life and culture.
+The presence of both European and Chinese cultures has caused some to feel the need to pick between a European, often perceived as international, identity and a Chinese identity, or even a desire for a completely independent identity, separate from both Europe and China.